-Please note: all registered International students are automatically enrolled in the University’s insurance plan at registration and the premium for coverage is added to their student account.
+All registered international students (unless sponsored by SACM) are automatically enrolled in this insurance plan at registration, and the premium for coverage is added to their tuition billing.

 If enrolling in the University-sponsored plan please contact www.firststudent.com to receive a copy of the Certificate of Coverage and Statement of Benefits for policy details.